BroGrammerStastic/Coding-Interview-Questions/README.md

 You should have at least one:
 ----------------------------------

-example of an interesting technical problem you solved- example of an interpersonal conflict you overcame example of leadership or ownership story about what you should have done differently in a past project piece of trivia about your favorite language, and something you do and don't like about said language question about the company's product/business question about the company's engineering strategy (testing, Scrum, etc)
+- example of an interesting technical problem you solved
+- example of an interpersonal conflict you overcame
+- example of leadership or ownership
+- story about what you should have done differently in a past project
+- piece of trivia about your favorite language, and something you do and don't like about said language
+- question about the company's product/business
+- question about the company's engineering strategy (testing, Scrum, etc)